 - This diet stresses the importance of daily green smoothies.
 Getting those greens into small, tiny particles allows the gut absorb them better, which promotes healing.

-We have been on this diet for less then a year and we have made so much progress in that time, that I cannot wait to see where my kids are at in another year on this diet.
-Everyone is different and sometimes the diet and path to healing is different… but for me this will be the diet that healed when all others failed.
+We have been on the REID diet for less then a year and we have made so much progress in that time, that I cannot wait to see where my kids are at in another year on this diet.
+Everyone is different and sometimes the diet and path to healing is different… but for our family, this will be the diet that healed when all others failed.

-For more information please see: Unblind My Mind: Improving health one bite at a time
+Please see Unblind My Mind: Improving health one bite at a time and the two videos below.